-This minor is intended for all students who are interested in intercultural issues and in psychology.
-The minor aims to increase students’ awareness of cultural differences and contributes to the development of a broader academic attitude.
-Working during the course with students from diverse cultural backgrounds will deepen students’ knowledge through experiencing different cultural backgrounds and viewpoints themselves.
+This minor is designed for students with an interest in both intercultural issues and psychology.
+It seeks to enhance students' awareness of cultural differences and foster the development of a more expansive academic perspective.
+Engaging with peers from diverse cultural backgrounds throughout the course will enrich students' understanding by allowing them to firsthand experience varied cultural perspectives.

 - Students gain insight into the following overarching themes: cross-cultural differences in child development, cognitions, emotions, personality, intelligence, psychopathology and the meaning of working.